 Inverse binarization flips the assigned bit numbers of the particle region and the background region.
-Thus, all pixels that belong in the threshold interval, or the particle region, are set to 0, while all pixels outside the threshold interval, or the background region, are set to the image white value.
+Thus, all pixels that belong in the threshold interval, or the particle region, are set to 0, and all pixels outside the threshold interval, or the background region, are set to the image white value.

-Figure 2-2 illustrates binarization and inverse binarization.
+The following figure illustrates binarization and inverse binarization.